-A simple cauliflower pizza crust recipe that’s so surprisingly delicious, you’d never guess it could possibly be so healthy!
+A simple and secretly vegan cauliflower pizza crust recipe that’s so surprisingly delicious, you’d never guess it could possibly be so healthy!

-If you somehow still haven’t tried cauliflower pizza crust, this easy recipe is one you should absolutely bookmark… Or better yet, make this for dinner tonight!
+If you somehow still haven’t tried cauliflower pizza, this easy recipe is one you should absolutely bookmark… Or better yet, make this for dinner tonight!

 ● Just FIVE Ingredients (Yes, seriously, just five!!!)

 And if you are currently a cauliflower pizza crust skeptic, you will be shocked at how good this is.

 Above, with my incredible melty vegan mozzerella from the new Hello Breakfast Cookbook.

 I am a girl who really loves carbs.